-If the Second Circuit's rulings are unaffected by future proceedings, the Company will not incur a loss in respect of these claims.
-As a result of an agreement entered into by the Company, BBPLC and BGUS in July 2011, as well as the Trustee's agreement to enforce any obligations relating to the return of ETD Margin only against BBPLC, in the event that the Second Circuit's ruling regarding Barclays' entitlement to ETD Margin were reversed in future proceedings, the Company would not be liable for such obligations.
-In the event that the Second Circuit's ruling regarding entitlement to the Clearance Box Assets were reversed in future proceedings, the Company estimates that it would incur a loss of approximately \$786 million plus pre-judgment interest thereon relating to the Clearance Box Assets previously received by the Company that would have to be returned or paid to the Trustee.
+The outcome of the ongoing proceedings relating to the ETD Margin will not have a financial impact on the Company.
+Within Group, BBPLC is entitled to any further payments that may be received in respect of the ETD Margin.
+Further, as a result of an agreement entered into by the Company, BBPLC and BGUS in July 2011, as well as the Trustee's agreement to enforce any obligations relating to the return of ETD Margin only against BBPLC, in the event that the Second Circuit's ruling regarding Group's entitlement to ETD Margin were reversed in future proceedings, the Company would not be liable for such obligations.